 2007 Chrysler Sebring Recalls

-On some vehicles, the front seat track position sensors for the air bag system may not function properly.
+On some vehicles, sensors for the air bag system may not function properly.
 This could increase the risk of injury in certain crash conditions.
-Dealers will inspect the front seat track position sensors and replace them.
-The recall began June 18, 2007.
-The Chrysler recall number is G14.

-On vehicles with automatic temperature control (ATC), a software problem with the HVAC module may cause the defrosting and defogging functions not to work.
+On vehicles with automatic temperature control (ATC), a software problem with the heating and AC (HVAC) computer may cause the defrosting and defogging functions not to work.
 Under certain conditions, visibility could be reduced, possibly resulting in a crash.
-Dealers will reprogram the HVAC module.
-The recall began January 2, 2007.
-The Chrysler recall number is F51.

-On some models, the hood latch striker may break and the hood may open unexpectedly, which could lead to a crash without warning.
-Dealers will replace the hood latch strikers free of charge.
-The recall began November 27, 2006.
-The Chrysler recall number is F45.
+On some models, the hood may open unexpectedly, which could lead to a crash without warning.